Blog

 December 1st is the day we all come together to celebrate e-discovery.
 But why?
 What is the story behind this celebration?
 Read on to see the origin of our E-Discovery holiday tradition!

-No one is really sure at this point, but the story goes that years ago, an in-house legal team at a large Midwestern corporation—maybe it was a manufacturer, a retail giant, or an insurance company—no one can really remember now.
-But that isn’t what matters.
-What’s important is that this team faced a daunting discovery deadline for a matter that had been worrying them for months.
-Adding to their concern was the fact that Thanksgiving had fallen the week before, tightening the time crunch.
+No one is really sure at this pointbut the story goes that years agoan in-house legal team at a large Midwestern corporation--maybe it was a manufactureror a retail giantor an insurance company—no one can really remember nowbut that isn’t what matters; what’s important is that this team faced a daunting discovery deadline for a matter that had been worrying them for months.
+Adding to their concern was the fact that Thanksgiving had fallen the week beforetightening the time crunch.

-This team was prophetic in their approach during a time when e-discovery was in its infancy, and there were no best practices to follow.
-People were simply trying to piece together processes to meet the new standards in the Federal Rules.
-This team became a beacon shining in a world of e-discovery darkness.
+But this team was prophetic in their approach during a time when e-discovery was in its infancyand there were no best practices to followbecause people were just trying to throw together any kind of practices to meet the new standards in the Federal Rules.
+This team was a beacon shining in a world of e-discovery darkness.

-They used project management ideas taken from other industries to optimize their process, ensuring that no step was missed, no piece of data was deleted, and no outcome was left undocumented or unanalyzed.
+They used project management ideas taken from other industries to optimize their processensuring that no step was missedno piece of data deletedno outcome left undocumented and analyzed.

 They sought out the best technology available at the time to automate what could be automated and streamline what could be streamlined.

-And more than anything else, they worked well together.
-They ensured communication and transparency among every member of the team—legal, IT, and technology vendors—because every piece of the puzzle was vital to success.
+And more than anything elsethey got along.
+They strove to ensure communication and transparency with every member of the team—legalITtechnology vendor—because every piece of the puzzle was vital to success.

 It was a time of high spirits and camaraderie.

-Soon, they walked to their cars and drove off into the wintry night with a surprising sense of patience and goodwill toward fellow commuters.
-That feeling carried into the next day and through the weekend, uplifted further by the holiday season.
+Soonthey all walked down to their cars and drove off into the wintry night with a surprising amount of patience and goodwill toward the other commuters they traveled witha mood which lasted through to the next day and on into the weekendwhich then was buoyed and carried along by the general holiday cheer that comes in so many different ways during this season.

-So, as you celebrate E-Discovery Day this December 1st, remember that nameless team that led the way years ago.
-Let their example shape your process, while continuing to seek new ways to improve efficiency and success—so that your work may guide future generations of e-discovery professionals.
+So as you’re celebrating E-Discovery Day this December 1st remember that nameless team that led the way so many years ago.
+Let their example become a part of your processwhile at the same time continuing to seek out new ways to gain even more efficiency and successso that your ways may be a guide for generations of e-discovery practitioners to come.